pedrostc/AoCDojo1-StringCalculator/README.md

 ```

 #### Errors
 There are two styles to assert errors: one uses a try/catch block and asserts on the error object in the catch block.
-The second uses the `toThrow` method of the `expect` object.
+The second uses the [toThrow](https://jestjs.io/docs/en/expect#tothrowerror) method of the `expect` object.
+For this second method you need to wrap your code in a function for it to work.
 ```js
 // Using a try/catch block
 it('should throw an error', function() {